vimeo/psalm/docs/contributing/philosophy.md

 Psalm is mostly run on PHP code that parses a lint check (`php -l`).
 Psalm does not replace that check for verifying PHP syntax.

-Since most of the time Psalm is used on syntatically-correct code it should use a parser built for that purpose, and `nikic/php-parser` is the best candidate.
+Given Psalm is almost always used on syntatically-correct code it should use a parser built for that purpose, and `nikic/php-parser` is the gold-standard.

 ## Annotations are better than type-providing plugins